 Beet leafhopper (Circulifer tenellus)

-Controlling the favorite weed hosts of beet leafhopper is probably the most important cultural management option although sometimes unpractical.
+Managing the favorite weed hosts (e.g., kochia, Russian thistle and tumble mustard) of beet leafhopper is probably the most important cultural management option although sometimes unpractical.